 The 5 Most Common Scams in Cancun And How to Avoid Them

-Cancun, is a prime destination in the Mexican Caribbean for travelers seeking a slice of paradise.
+Cancun is a prime destination in the Mexican Caribbean for travelers seeking a slice of paradise.
 And yes although Cancun is a relatively safe city to travel, there have been reports of some common scams targeting tourists that you should be aware of.
 And this is what you are going to find out in this post.

 Hi!
-This is Isabella an Italian expat in Cancun since 2010.
+This is Isabella, an Italian expat in Cancun since 2010.
 During all this time, while enjoying the sunny Caribbean life in Cancun, I have also experienced some of those unpleasant situations that I would like you to avoid.

 Hence, this post.
 Please read it until the very end so that you know what to look out for, stay safe and enjoy this spectacular beach destination!